BCCHR-trainee-omics-group/StudyGroup/workshops/2020-10-29_intro_to_ewas/eope_ewas_workflow.md

 ### Extracting comparisons of interest

 What if we want to compare DNAm between two different pathology groups instead of looking at them individually?
 To do this, we create a *contrast matrix*, which is a table that tells limma which two groups to compare to one another.

 Here, we will contrast placentas from mothers with preterm infants against placentas from mothers with early onset pre-eclampsia, late-onset pre-eclampsia, and intrauterine growth restriction.
-We'll do the same contrasts for term infants.
+We’ll do the same contrasts for term infants.
 We will leave sex alone, to look at the effect of sex across all the groups at the same time.

 ``` r
 contrasts <- makeContrasts(